alevit90/kafka-grafana/README.md

 - python-app-producer: application for sending messages to kafka
 - python-app-consumer: app for consuming messages to kafka

-After create a clone of repository, deploy the environemnt with this command:
+After creating a clone of the repository, enter the kafka-grafana-main folder and deploy the environment with this command:

 ```shell
 docker compose up